franknhat/dot_files/README.md

     - acpi - to tell battery percentage, I have it call for acpi everytime I open the terminal
 - bashrc - well I just use bash no particular reason why.
 Alias is fun + gotta have the neofetch when I open terminal
 - vimrc - current vim set up.
 Im still trying to learn more keybindings before fousing on the extensions.
 Im currently happy with my vimrc anyways
+- dunst - my notification daemon.
+I didnt have it until recently because I did not care as much about notifications; however, it came to my atention that some apps need a notification daemon and would become temporarilty unresponsive without one (spotify, discord, and flameshot).
+Some apps would straight up freeze without one (tetrio if I tabbed out) so it became a necessity for me I guess

 # Images/Screenshots